Love Your Vote

 For over a year we've been working with the Houses of Parliament to arrange workshops around the country to explain the process of politics and how to vote.
 These workshops have been delivered to over 1000 people.

-Talk to your local electoral office and find out more about the day to help make it more accessible; holding a mock election is a great way to get used to the voting process and printing mock voting sheets is a good way to practice.
+There will be more opportunities to vote and support someone else to.
+Talk to your local electoral office and find out more about voting and how to help make it more accessible; holding a mock election is a great way to get used to the voting process and printing mock voting sheets is a good way to practice.

-We're also encouraging people to register to vote, and support others to, before the 20th April deadline.
-If you don't register before then you won't be able to vote in the general election.
+We're also encouraging people to register to vote, and support others to.
+If you don't register you won't be able to vote in any elections, including local.

 Have your say and Love Your Vote!